 Contact Us To Learn More About Second Parent And Stepchild Adoption

 If you’re thinking about adopting your spouse’s or partner’s child, it’s critical to have knowledgeable legal representation you can trust.
 At Thomas, Conrad & Conrad Law Offices, our team is dedicated to helping children and families thrive.
 We can help you learn more about all types of adoption, including second parent and stepchild adoption, international adoption, foster care adoptions, and more.
-Call 610-867-2900 or contact us online to schedule a confidential consultation with a family law attorney in Allentown, Bethlehem, Stroudsburg, or Topton, Pennsylvania.
+Call 610-867-2900 or contact us online to schedule a confidential consultation with a family law attorney in Allentown, Bath, Stroudsburg, or Topton, Pennsylvania.